rossyndicate/NW-CLP-RS/README.md

 __p1: 1_historical_RS_data_collation__
 This group of functions downloads and processes GEE output from historical pulls.
-Thhis portion of the workflow is dependent on the successful run of two branches of the Landsat_C2_SRST repository: nw-poudre-historical and nw-er3z21-historical.
+This portion of the workflow is dependent on the successful run of two branches of the Landsat_C2_SRST repository: nw-poudre-historical and nw-er3z21-historical.
 At this time, this is run outside of the {targets} workflow presented here.